Dan8262/GettingAndCleaningDataProject/CodeBook.md

 * "Mag" has been replaced by "Magnitude".
 * "BodyBody" has been replaced by "Body"

-For intance, "tBodyAcc-mean()-X" becamed "TimeBodyAcc_MeanX" and "fBodyAccMag-mean()" becamed "FreqBodyAccMagnitude_Mean".
+For instance, "tBodyAcc-mean()-X" becamed "TimeBodyAcc_MeanX" and "fBodyAccMag-mean()" becamed "FreqBodyAccMagnitude_Mean".